jensmeder/FSKModem/README.md

 iOS-FSK-Modem
 =============

-iOS FSK Modem is a framework that allows data transmission from any iOS devices via the head phone jack.
+The iOS FSK Modem framework allows sending and receiving data from any iOS devices via the head phone jack.
 It uses frequency shift keying to modulate a sine curve carrier signal.

 ## Project setup